Christian Communities (Elmo Stoll): Elmo Stoll

 Elmo Stoll of Aylmer, Ontario, born 1945, was ordained as an Amish minister in 1971 and as an Amish bishop in 1984.
-As such he forced the members of his church to dress plainer and he also enforced other changes in the direction of stricter plainness and less modern technology, e. g. he forbade to use of electronic calculators.
+After becoming bishop, he moved the church towards more dress plainer and less use of modern technology, e. g. he forbade the use of electronic calculators.
 Moreover, he became an ardent preacher.
 He also wrote a regular column in the Amish magazine "Family Life", until he left the Amish and created the “Christian Communities”.

 Elmo Stoll helped a young couple, seekers of French-Canadian background, Marc Villeneuve and his wife, to join the Amish community at Aylmer.
 This young man started to raise questions about several religious practices and was backed by Elmo's sons and more and more by Elmo himself.
 In December 1989 the ministers of the Aylmer Amish settlement met to discuss five issues, Elmo and his followers had raised: Evangelizing outside the Plain churches, the use of the English language to reach seekers, Christian community of goods (like the Hutterites), the mandatory wearing of hats for men and the question of fellowship with other plain churches.
 Elmo Stoll was favoring fellowship with the Noah Hoover Mennonites and the Orthodox Mennonites.
 No decision was made after this meeting.
 Elmo Stoll then explained his ideas in a series of letters, which collection was later titled Let Us Reason Together.

 Separation from the Amish

-In July 1990 the disunion was that strong that the other bishops of Aylmer consulted with outside bishops and the decision was made to let Elmo start a new community, separated from the Aylmer community.
+In July 1990 the disunion became strong enough that the other bishops of Aylmer consulted with outside bishops and the decision was made to let Elmo start a new community, separated from the Aylmer community.
 Elmo and his followers were not excommunicated, but it was not allowed that individuals could freely move between the two communities.
 So Elmo Stoll and his followers withdrew from the Amish church in Aylmer in September 1990 to organize a plain, horse-and-buggy, English-speaking community in Cookeville, Tennessee, that was rooted in Anabaptism.
 Cookeville was chosen because of its proximity to the like-minded Noah Hoover Mennonites in Scottsville, Kentucky.

 Elmo Stoll intended to create a church mostly modeled on the Amish, but with community of goods and without the German language and other obstacles in order to help Christian seekers from a non-plain background to integrate into a very plain, low technology Christian life without materialism.